IfSR - Number and place value

 - a summary of related syllabus outcomes and links to the National Numeracy Learning Progression.

-The second part of the manual details the materials required for each of the four sections for the assessment.
+The second part of the document details the materials required for each of the four sections for the assessment.
 Templates for printable resources are available in separate section documents below.

 Section 1: Understanding numbers to 10